 The therapist may have breached their boundaries if these general parameters have been violated.
 Having an attorney on your side throughout this type of ordeal can be helpful.
 We have a high level of understanding of therapy licensure laws and can help you report if your therapists has broken them.

 The amount of money that can be recovered in these types of cases varies on the circumstances.
 Our attorneys can help you calculate the amount of damages you could be awarded in a therapy abuse case.
 Some of these damages include:

 - Emotional distress

 You can recover past, present, and future losses for each type of damage.
 Therapy abuse can cause a lifetime of emotional distress and a victim should be compensated for that.

 Click to contact our personal injury lawyers today

-Why Our Law Firm Is the Right Choice for Your Therapy Abuse Case
+Why Our Law Firm Is the Right Choice for Your Therapist Abuse Case

 The team at our firm will work tirelessly to get you the compensation you deserve.

 - We charge on a contingency fee basis.
 We do not charge unless we are successful with your case.
 If we are successful, you will only be responsible for the case costs from your portion of the recovery.

 - Our first priority is communication.
 We will provide you with regular status updates on your case and are available to answer questions by phone, email, and text.
 It is important for us to have a personal relationship with our clients.